Anyone can appreciate that fish are a stunning pet and feature to have in a garden pond.

 Green water causing algae are plants, and like any other plant, they love sunshine.
 This is bad news for any pond that isn’t sheltered from the sun.
 Sometimes building a pond with shade isn’t ideal, but there are still ways of providing some degree of it.

 As mentioned before, green water is caused by single-celled plant organisms called algae.
 This organism typically occurs when there is an imbalance (high amount) of nitrates and phosphate levels in pond water providing algae with the nutrients to grow and in perfect conditions, thrive!
-These nutrients are elevated via some of the points mentioned above, however, can be eliminated with the use of a beneficial bacteria treatment, such as Pond Klear.
+These nutrients are elevated via some of the points mentioned above, however, can be eliminated with the use of a beneficial bacteria treatment, such as Pond Klear and Filter Feed.

 Pond Klear works by binding together and consuming the green algae particles, along with all the fish waste, dead leaves and organic matter that form the algae’s source of food.
 Pond Klear, therefore, prevents green water algae from growing.